COG-UK/phylo-reports/UK_full_report/adm1_reports/Scotland/Scotland.md

 | WEST DUNBARTONSHIRE    | Scotland  |                     0 | 0                |
 | WEST LOTHIAN           | Scotland  |                    92 | 50-100           |

-There are some sequences with locations that are not matched to real Admin2 regions, some manual curation required.

-Other results modules for UK lineage analysis can be added in here if required.

 \pagebreak